unitycontainer/documentation/tutorials/registration/overview.md

 This is the most common scenario where objects are created by the container itself.
 Creation process is controlled by either `Type` registrations associated with the container or implicit Unity defaults if none registered.
 For more information how `Type` can be registered see<xref:Tutorial.Registration.Type>

-## Registration Hierarchies
+## Container Hierarchies

-Unity container provides a way to create child containers (sometime referred as creating scopes) and allows building sophisticated hierarchical trees of registrations.
+Unity container provides a way to create child containers (also referred as creating scopes) and allows building sophisticated hierarchical trees of registrations.
 There are just a few simple rules to follow when dealing with container hierarchies.
 For more information see <xref:Tutorial.Container.Hierarchy>